 Before proceeding with the demonstration in this chapter you need to ensure:

-- The CORBA developer's kit is installed on your host. - Orbix is configured to run on your host platform. - Your configuration domain is set (see "Setting the domain").
+- The CORBA developer's kit is installed on your host. - Orbix is configured to run on your host platform.

 The Administrator's Guide contains more information on Orbix configuration, and details of Orbix command line utilities.